prafullasaxena/cricket-ball-tracking/README.md

 # <div align="center">Cricket-ball-tracking</div>
 Project is about to track the ball in a video clip of cricket match.
 This project is build upon YOLO3 architecture.
-YOLO is fine tuned on real time cricket scene images. fine tuned utilizes to track the ball path in real time videos.
+YOLO is fine tuned on real time cricket scene images. fine tuned model utilizes to track the ball path in real time videos.

 ## <div align="center">Documentation</div>